ThomasChen98/openpi/examples/h1_control_client/TRAINING_PIPELINE.md

 # H1 Training Pipeline

-A human-in-the-loop training system for the H1-2 robot that alternates between policy execution and human corrections, with continuous data recording and advantage labeling.
+A human-in-the-loop training system for the H1-2 robot that alternates between policy execution and human corrections, with continuous data recording.

 ## Overview